artemptushkin/proxy-image/README.md

 <br>Usage:
 1. As standalone http (https in todo list) proxy server to modify image responses from proxied servers
 2. As dependency, it is possible to fetch `proxy-image-starter` to get image modifications filters for your custom spring cloud gateway server
-3. [TODO] As part of spring cloud microservices infrastructure
+3. TODO: As part of spring cloud microservices infrastructure (eureka, config server)
-4. [TODO] As part of your Spring REST API server by fetching a starter
+4. TODO: As part of your Spring REST API server by fetching a starter

 ### How to use inside your spring-cloud-gateway server